Sam231221/OpenTable/README.md

 # Description
-This is a Next Js chat app built with Prisma
+This is a Next Js chat app built with Prisma and Pusher

 # Authentication